Post-Traumatic Stress Disorder

 - Dialectical Behavioral Therapy (DBT): People with PTSD tend to suppress their emotions, which worsens symptoms.
 DBT teaches the affected person how to stop suppressing emotions and accept what happened to them.

 - Eye Movement Desensitization and Reprocessing (EMDR): PTSD causes significant effects on the brain.
-Research supports that EMDR trains the brain to calm sensory system when recalling the traumatic event.
+EMDR trains the brain to calm sensory system when recalling the traumatic event.
 This prevents the symptomatic reaction when talking about the trauma experienced.